 Bard inferior vena cava (IVC) filters are small cage-like devices that are implanted in the inferior vena cava to prevent blood clots from moving from the lower body into the heart or lungs.
 Unfortunately, the brittle design of these devices has caused many to fracture and cause serious internal injuries.

 Anyone who has suffered from organ perforation, pierced veins or who has died after having one of these devices implanted, may be entitled to compensation through an IVC filter lawsuit.
-Contact the experienced class action lawyers at Lynch Law Firm today for a free, no obligation consultation to determine if you are entitled to compensation.
+Contact the experienced class action lawyers at Lynch Law Firm, PC today for a free, no obligation consultation to determine if you are entitled to compensation.

 Call (800) 518-0508 to get started fighting for the compensation you deserve.